Chukobyte/learn-engine-dev/docs/opengl_rendering/asset_management.md

 ### Glad

 As you already know, we will be using the OpenGL graphics API for our renderer.
-[Glad](https://github.com/Dav1dde/glad), which is an OpenGL loading library, will be used to by Simple Engine access OpenGL functions.
+[Glad](https://github.com/Dav1dde/glad), which is an OpenGL loading library, will be used to by ***Red Engine*** to access OpenGL functions.
 We will modify the build of the engine by adding the generated `glad.c` file to Makefile.

 ```makefile
 SRC_C = $(wildcard $(INCLUDE_DIR)/glad/glad.c)